armdevvel/mxe-SHARED/README.md

   * Host Triplets:
     - `armv7-w64-mingw32`

-This version of MXE is meant for specifically WoA32 porting only, so packages will not build properly (Especially being that MinGW is NOT GCC.
+This version of MXE is meant for specifically WoA32 porting only, but to just add more, it's unstable, so packages will not build properly (Especially being that MinGW is NOT GCC.
 It is Clang.).
-For Aarch64 development (for NOW), head over to [the Aarch64 development repos](https://github.com/aarch64devel/mxe)
+For Aarch64 development (for NOW), head over to [the Aarch64 development repos](https://github.com/aarch64devel/mxe).
+For stable(-ish) ARM32 development (for NOW), head over to the [STABLE repo](https://github.com/armdevvel/mxe).

 ## Setting up